It’s important that you know approximately how much your hospital bill could be for your surgery and other medical procedures.

 View your bill online.

-Please contact your insurance company with questions about your insurance.
+Please contact your insurance company for questions about your insurance.

-You may receive separate bills from each physician involved in your care, including your regular doctor, your surgeon, assistant surgeon, anesthetist or anesthesiologist (if you have surgery), and other specialists.
-Your hospital bill does not include these charges nor does the hospital submit the insurance claims for their payment.
-Please contact the physician’s or specialist’s office directly with any questions you have about physician charges.
+You will receive separate bills from each physician involved in your care, including your regular doctor, the radiologist (if you had X-rays and other diagnostic-imaging procedures), your surgeon, assistant surgeon and anesthesiologist (if you had surgery) and other specialists.
+Your hospital bill does not include these charges, nor does the hospital submit the insurance claims for their payment.
+Please contact the physician’s office directly with any questions about physician charges.

 Financial assistance for those unable to pay the full cost of care